jhelvy/logitr-cars/README.md

-# examples

-Examples of code for designing a conjoint survey and analyzing results in R
+Examples for designing a conjoint survey and analyzing results in R